The Impact of Dimensionality on the Stability of Node Embeddings: Additional Experimental Details

-Further, for the MLP classifier, we varied the size of the single inner layer depending on the dimension of its input.
-Specifically, we used the following mapping of input dimension to inner layer size:
+Further, for the MLP classifier, we varied the size of the single inner layer depending on the dimension of its input, aiming to keep model capacity approximately proportional to input dimensionality.
+Specifically, we used the following mapping of input dimension $D$ to inner layer size $L$:

+Across all experiments, we set the maximum number of iterations for the logistic regressor to 1000, and for the MLP classifier to 500.
+Other than that, we used the default parameters as provided by \texttt{scikit-learn}.

 \FloatBarrier